 What is browser fingerprinting?

-Browser fingerprinting is a sophisticated technique used to collect and analyze available characteristics and attributes from a user’s web browser and device.
-This method meticulously gathers data points such as operating system, browser type, screen resolution, and available fonts, among others.
-By processing these details, it creates a unique identifier or 'digital fingerprint' for each user.
+Browser fingerprinting is a set of tools and techniques that can capture data through a web user's browsing activity.
+Browser fingerprinting gathers information related to a user's operating system, browser type, screen resolution, time zone, keyboard layout, and more.
+By processing these details, it creates a unique identifier, or "digital fingerprint," for each user.
 This identifier remains consistent across different browsing sessions, making it a reliable tool for visitor identification beyond the realm of traditional cookies.

 How does browser fingerprinting work?